zakhar-kogan/kb-obsidian/excerpts articles/Microeconomics MOOC.md

 * The more elastic side of the market will pay a smaller share of a tax (smaller burden)
 * The less elastic (more inelastic) side of the market will pay a greater share of a tax (greater burden)
+* Elastic demand means that demanders have good substitutes for the taxed good and so can escape the tax
+* Elastic supply means that the resources used to produce the taxed good can easily be moved to other industries so they can escape the tax
+* Someone, however, must pay the tax so the burden is determined by the relative elasticities